nshah271/verdict/README.md

 What happens after that:

 - Every PR (open + every push) gets a bot comment listing findings, each one a clickable deep link to the exact line.
-- Anyone watching the PR gets the comment in their inbox via GitHub's normal notification path — that's the "Verdict emails me my findings" experience, no SMTP setup needed.
+- Anyone watching the PR gets the comment in their inbox via GitHub's normal notification path, that's the "Verdict emails me my findings" experience, no SMTP setup needed.
 - The check stays **green** by default (informational).
 Flip `fail-on: lied` if you want it to actually block merges on `LIED` verdicts.

 <!-- SCREENSHOT 09: a real PR with the verdict bot comment expanded,